netbox-community/netbox-chart/README.md

 $ helm delete my-release
 ```

+## Upgrading

+### From 0.x to 1.x

+The chart dependencies on PostgreSQL and Redis have been upgraded, so you may
+need to take action depending on how you have configured the chart.
+The
+PostgreSQL chart was upgraded from 5.x.x to 7.x.x, and Redis from 8.x.x to
+9.x.x.

 ## Configuration

 The following table lists the configurable parameters for this chart and their default values.